mendezjavier3567-prog/nexocoin/docs/wallet.md

 ## Summary

 - Wallets are cryptographic identities
-- Private keys control funds
+- Private keys control access to funds
-- The network enforces all rules
+- The protocol enforces all validation rules
 - Wallets do not require registration
 - Users remain fully sovereign

 Wallets are a fundamental component of the Nexocoin ecosystem.